Recently, I paid off the final installment on a Discover® credit card I’ve held since 2004. Thus, effectively ending my stoozing career. For now.

-On March 30th 2009, then Rochester Institute of Rochester’s Finance Professor Robert Manning — author of Credit Card Nation, an expose of credit card abuse — appeared on WXXI’s 1370 Connection hosted by Bob Smith.
+On March 30th 2009, then Rochester Institute of Technology’s Finance Professor Robert Manning — author of Credit Card Nation, an expose of credit card abuse — appeared on WXXI’s 1370 Connection hosted by Bob Smith.
 Manning — one of whose specialties is the effect of credit card debt on college students — discussed the social consequences of what he called “America’s addiction to credit.”

 I called the show.
 As I was also teaching at RIT at the time, I praised Manning’s work on credit cards and college students.
 Then, somewhat sheepishly, I added that, while I didn’t want to encourage credit card debt, if used judiciously, consumers could actually win.

 To my surprise, Manning chirped in, Yes, for sure!
 He then told a story about buying a condominium through shrewdly exploiting credit card terms and interest rates.
 If a credit card muckraker was a stoozer, that was good enough for me.